-The Scale of Color Temperatures
+The Scale of Light Color Temperatures

-Warmer light is used in the living room because we often spend our time there in the mornings and evenings.
-We use cooler light in the workplace because we are there most often during the middle of the day.
-Essentially, we want to match the natural rhythm of the sun.
-However, there are some special cases that call for special color temperatures.
+Warmer light is used in many living rooms and dining areas because we often spend our time there in the mornings and evenings.
+Warmer light tends to be more relaxing to the human eye and allows people to slow down and take it easy.
+We use cooler light in the workplace because we tend to be there most often during the middle of the day.
+Essentially, the core of what we want to achieve with color temperature is to match the natural rhythm of the sun.
+However, there are a few special cases that call for special color temperatures.

 Ranges of Color Temperatures & Their Applications